eiffel-community/etos/docs/installation/index.md

 # Installation Guide

 For a production-like environment, you can install ETOS on a Kubernetes cluster.
-While these instructions will give you a servicable ETOS instance, it is recommended to use a more robust installation method for production environments.
+While these instructions will give you a serviceable ETOS instance, it is recommended to use a more robust installation method for production environments.
 Please read the [production considerations](production.md) for more information on how to install ETOS in a production environment.

 ### Prerequisites